LegendsUnchained/vpx-standalone-alp4k/external/vpx-kissbally/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to `vpx-kissbally.elf`
-- Download the table and directb2s versions listed above and copy them into this folder
+- Download the table and directb2s versions listed above, extract and copy them into this folder
-- Make sure the vpx, directb2s, and ini files are all named the "exact" same
+- Make sure (.vpx), (.directb2s), and (.ini) files are all named the same
-- Place `kissc.zip` in the `external/vpx-kissbally/pinmame/roms` folder *Do Not unzip*
+- Place `kissc.zip` in the `external/vpx-kissbally/pinmame/roms` folder. *Do Not unzip*!